- Academic Program

 Medical Humanities has moved to Cavanaugh Hall Room 141.
 We look forward to welcoming you to our new space!

-Click here for a full list of MHHS and MHHS-related courses offered next semester.
+Click here for a list of MHHS and MHHS-related courses for the Fall 2014 semester.

 IUPUI receives $290,000 NEH grant to study origins of HIV/AIDS; MHHS’s Dr. William H. Schneider to lead this team of humanities researchers and medical research consultants!